rkhass/Educational-projects/README.md

-# Educational-projects
+# Educational projects
-Repository of projects realized by me
+The repository of projects and problems that have been realized by me or team

+## Skoltech courses:
+* Scientific computing